 Heading into the 1990-1991 season, Klima was coming off a year in which he experienced a fair number of highs and lows.
 The three-time 30-goal man was traded from Detroit to Edmonton in a blockbuster deal for centre Jimmy Carson.
 While the second overall pick of the 1986 Entry Draft was headed back home to play for the Wings, Oilers general manager Glen Sather was able to acquire a king’s ransom for the two-time 100 pointer scorer.

-In exchange for Carson, an aging Kevin McClelland and a fifth-round pick, Edmonton received Adam Graves, Klima, Joe Murphy and Jeff Sharples.
-In the long-run, the deal went down as one of the best Sather ever made but at the time it created a hole in his lineup.
+In exchange for Carson, an ageing Kevin McClelland and a fifth-round pick, Edmonton received Adam Graves, Klima, Joe Murphy and Jeff Sharples.
+In the long run, the deal went down as one of the best Sather ever made but at the time it created a hole in his lineup.
 By moving Carson, the GM was taking a player off his roster who was coming off a 49-goal/ 100-point campaign but the hope was the former fifth-round pick could help soften the blow on the scoring front.

 — Smyth94ever (@Smyth94ever) February 27, 2012